At least 27 people are dead in Texas floods as the search continues for the many missing

 Frantic parents and families posted photos of missing loved ones and pleas for information.

-A raging storm woke up her cabin just after midnight Friday, and when rescuers arrived, they tied a rope for the girls to hold as they walked across a bridge with floodwaters whipping around their legs, she said.
+On Saturday, the camp was mostly deserted.
+Helicopters roared above as a few people looked at the damage, including a pickup truck tossed onto its side and a building missing its entire front wall.

-Kerr County Sheriff Larry Leitha said 27 were confirmed dead, including nine children.
-Authorities said about 850 people had been rescued.
+Among those confirmed dead was the director of a camp just up the road from Camp Mystic.

-The flooding in the middle of the night on the Fourth of July holiday caught many residents, campers and officials by surprise.
-The Texas Hill Country, which sits northwest of San Antonio, is a popular destination for camping and swimming, especially around the summertime holiday.
+The flooding in the middle of the night caught many residents, campers and officials by surprise in the Hill Country, which sits northwest of San Antonio.

 AccuWeather said the private forecasting company and the National Weather Service sent warnings about potential flash flooding hours before the devastation.

-“These warnings should have provided officials with ample time to evacuate camps such as Camp Mystic and get people to safety,” AccuWeather said in a statement that called the Texas Hill County one of the most flash-flood-prone areas of the U.S. because of its terrain and many water crossings.
+“These warnings should have provided officials with ample time to evacuate camps such as Camp Mystic and get people to safety,” AccuWeather said in a statement that called the Hill Country one of the most flash-flood-prone areas of the U.S. because of its terrain and many water crossings.

-One National Weather Service forecast earlier in the week had called for up to six inches (152 millimeters) of rain, said Nim Kidd, chief of the Texas Division of Emergency Management.
-“It did not predict the amount of rain that we saw,” he said.
+One National Weather Service forecast earlier in the week "did not predict the amount of rain that we saw,” said Nim Kidd, chief of the Texas Division of Emergency Management.

 Helicopters, drones used in frantic search for missing

-Search crews were facing harsh conditions while scouring the waterlogged rivers, culverts and rocks.
-“They are looking in every possible location,” Rice said.
+Search crews were facing harsh conditions while "looking in every possible location,” Rice said.

-More than 1,000 rescuers were on the ground.
-Helicopters and drones were being used, with some people being plucked from trees.
+Authorities said about 850 people had been rescued.
 U.S. Coast Guard helicopters were flying in to assist.

 One reunification center at an elementary school was mostly quiet Saturday after taking in hundreds of evacuees the day before.